wasmCloud/wasmcloud-dev-site/content/app-dev/create-provider/_index.en.md

 ### The sample use case

 For the purposes of this guide, we'll create a capability provider for a _payment service_ that accepts payments from customers.
-When composing applications with actors and capabilities, actors in an ecommerce setting may contain business logic that includes the need to accept payments from customers.
+When composing applications with actors and capabilities in an ecommerce setting, actors may be contain business logic that accepts payments from customers.

-To solve this problem, we're going to hide the implementation details of accepting payments behind the contract of a capability provider, allowing for those details to be swapped or re-configured at runtime without any impact on running actors.
+To solve this problem, we're going to hide the implementation details of payment approval behind the contract of a capability provider, giving us flexibility in the future to replace providers or reconfigure the implementation at runtime without any impact on running actors.

 Creating a new capability provider involves: